FrostKiwi/treasurechest/posts/genshin-impact-anki-deck/genshin-impact-anki-deck.md

 <blockquote class="reaction"><div class="reaction_text">This is the option I went with on my Desktop PC.</div><img class="kiwi" src="/assets/kiwis/happy.svg"></blockquote>

-On my Laptop with a dedicated Nvidia GPU this leads to massive performance loss however, presumably because of saturating memory bandwidth due to some weird interaction between the iGPU and the main GPU causing a memory bottleneck somehow.
+On my Laptop with a dedicated Nvidia GPU this leads to massive performance loss however, presumably because of saturating memory bandwidth due to some weird interaction between the iGPU and the main GPU causing a memory bottleneck.
 In that case I used the borderless gaming patcher.

 If Game2Text has a hook-script for the game in question, then it can hook into the game's memory and read out the dialog strings, forgoing the sometimes imprecise OCR.
-No such hook-script exists for Genshin Impact (to my knowledge).I decided to drop that approach due to the worry of having my account banned.
+No such hook-script exists for Genshin Impact.
+I tried to create one by poking around with [CheatEngine](https://github.com/cheat-engine/cheat-engine), but there was no obvious strings-block in memory.
+I decided to drop that approach due to the worry of having my account banned.

 <blockquote class="reaction"><div class="reaction_text">If OCR is imprecise, there is always the onscreen dialog box to check against.</div><img class="kiwi" src="/assets/kiwis/teach.svg"></blockquote>

 ### Handling Audio

 Across multiple systems, Game2Text fails to create a card with sound for me though.
 It successfully captures sound in .wav files, but transcodes them to fully silent .mp3 files, which it attaches to the cards.
-So instead of working with the .wav files, I simply let [Audacity](https://github.com/audacity/audacity) capture the sound output via its "Windows WASAPI" mode and the thus unlocked speaker loopback record method in a non-stop recording.
+So instead of working with the .wav files, I simply let [Audacity](https://github.com/audacity/audacity) capture the sound output via its [Windows WASAPI](https://manual.audacityteam.org/man/tutorial_recording_computer_playback_on_windows.html#wasapi) mode and the thus unlocked speaker loopback record method in a non-stop recording.
 On dialog I would select the needed passage and via a macro bound to a hot-key, perform the conversion to mono, normalization and export to an mp3 file.

 Originally, I set all audio to be normalized based on setting the peak sample to -3db via Audacity.
 This turned out to be not quite optimal, as the amount of voice profiles is very broad.
 With peak sample normalization bright and dark voices did not end up playing back at the same loudness, since it does not account for human hearing being more sensitive to some frequencies compared others.

-I batch-reencoded every audio file to be normalized to -15LUFS loudness instead [(Conversion workflow explained here)](https://www.reddit.com/r/LearnJapanese/comments/un94c0/comment/i8e5etb/?utm_source=share&utm_medium=web2x&context=3), the more modern approach.
-Although the difference was subtle, the dialogue sounded a bit more balanced from card to card after that.
+I batch-reencoded every audio file to be normalized to -15LUFS loudness instead, the more modern approach. [(Conversion workflow explained here)](https://www.reddit.com/r/LearnJapanese/comments/un94c0/comment/i8e5etb/?utm_source=share&utm_medium=web2x&context=3) Although the difference was subtle, the dialogue sounded a bit more balanced from card to card after that.

 It would be optimal to have no music mixed in with the dialog for the sake of cleaner dialog sound during card reviews.
 However, the music is so incredibly good, that it would have not been even half as enjoyable to go through the game without the music.
 So often background music plays with the cards.